playfulprogramming/playfulprogramming/content/blog/chess-knight-problem/index.md

       return board[endX][endY];
     }

-Finally: I'll test this function with some of the spots we have labeled in the diagram above.
+Finally: I'll test this function with some of the spots we have labelled in the diagram above.
 Labelling the columns left to right and the rows start to finish, we start from [3,3].
 One of the spots we can get in one move is [2,1].

     console.log(findPath(3,3,2,1));